rdahis/paper_template/README.md

 This file explains in more detail the folder structure and how you can take the most advantage of it.
 For more information, see Gentzknow & Shapiro (2014) Code and Data for the Social Sciences.

+To use it, simply download it and adapt it to your own project!

 Author: Ricardo Dahis
 Contact: rdahis@u.northwestern.edu